-This Act abolishes the rule against perpetuities for all trusts made after commencement of the Act, ie after Dec 30, 2011.
-For existing trusts, trustees may apply to the court to disapply the rule against perpetuities.
+This Act abolished the rule against perpetuities for all trusts made after commencement of the Act, ie after Dec 30, 2011.
+For existing trusts, trustees may apply to the Supreme Court to disapply the rule against perpetuities.
+Nothing would prevent a new trust from including a perpetuity period if the settlor so desires.